josegabrielnb/reproducible-research_homework/README.md

 **a) Import the data for double-stranded DNA (dsDNA) viruses taken from the Supplementary Materials of the original paper into Posit Cloud (the csv file is in the `question-5-data` folder).
 How many rows and columns does the table have?
 (3 points)**

+In the data there are 33 rows and 13 columns

 **b) What transformation can you use to fit a linear model to the data?
 Apply the transformation.
 (3 points)**

+You can use a log transformation to fit a linear model to this data.

 **c) Find the exponent ($\beta$) and scaling factor ($\alpha$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)**